dgaydukov/cert-aws/files/sa.md

 There are 2 ways to backup
-* automatic backup - snapshots takes by RDS daily, retained for limited period (by default 7 days) First snapshot contains full db instance, subsequent - incremental taking only what has been changed Storage volume snapshot - take daily during backup window + store transaction logs every 5 min - this allow for point-in-time recovery
+* automatic backup - snapshots takes by RDS daily, retained for limited period (by default 7 days) First snapshot contains full db instance, subsequent - incremental taking only what has been changed Volume snapshot - take daily during backup window + store transaction logs every 5 min - this allow for point-in-time recovery
+If you disable automatic backup and then re-enable it, you will be able to recover point-in-time starting from the time when you re-enable automatic backup
-* manual backup - full snapshot taken by user at any time manually You can recover snapshot on the moment taken or by  (cause rds keeps db change logs) multi-AZ (failover) - HA:
+* manual backup - full snapshot taken by user at any time manually (recover to the time when snapshot was taken) You can recover snapshot on the moment taken or by  (cause rds keeps db change logs) multi-AZ (failover) - HA:
 * primary - you main db that performs read/write